 William J. Stowe

 William has represented clients in numerous complex commercial litigation matters.
-William has secured defense judgments in cases representing over $13 million in amounts in controversy collectively and defended or prosecuted government contract procurement matters involving contracts worth more than $100 million collectively.
+William has secured defense judgments in cases representing over $202 million in amounts in controversy collectively and defended or asserted government contract procurement matters involving contracts worth more than $100 million collectively.
+William has successfully argued at the U.S. Court of Appeals for the Fifth Circuit in addition to trial courts across the country.
 William has litigated contract disputes, business torts, employment cases, product liability cases, finance cases, personal injury cases, oil and gas cases, construction and real estate cases, media cases, healthcare cases, and government procurement matters.
-William has handled all stages of litigation – from discovery through trial.
+William has handled all stages of litigation – from discovery through trial and appeal.

 Healthcare and Insurance

-In addition to his general litigation practice, William has extensive experience in representing clients in matters involving healthcare providers, managed care companies, and commercial insurers relating to reimbursement, network contracts, and general insurance disputes.
+William also has extensive experience in representing clients in matters involving healthcare providers, managed care companies, and commercial insurers relating to reimbursement, network contracts, and general insurance disputes.
 William has experience with the Texas Prompt Pay Act, HIPAA, and ERISA and has represented clients in disputes involving Medicare reimbursement, hospital licensing, and insurance.
 William also provides advice regarding state and federal regulations impacting healthcare providers and has extensive knowledge of federal and Texas anti-kickback statutes.
 William understands the issues facing insurers and healthcare providers, and seeks to provide efficient, business-oriented solutions, while ensuring compliance with all laws and regulations.

 Awards, Bar, and Community

-William was elected a Fellow of the prestigious Texas Bar Foundation, which restricts annual invitations to the top 1/3 of 1% of all Texas attorneys.
+William was selected by Super Lawyers for its “Rising Star” list in Texas in 2019, 2020, 2021, 2022, and 2023.
+This list recognizes only 2.5% or less of eligible attorneys in each state.
+William was also elected a Fellow of the prestigious Texas Bar Foundation, which restricts annual invitations to the top 1/3 of 1% of all Texas attorneys.
 While in law school, William served on the senior editorial board of Virginia Tax Review and interned in the office of the Honorable Lynn N. Hughes in the United States District Court for the Southern District of Texas.
 William also interned for the United States Attorney’s Office for the Western District of North Carolina and clerked for Jackson Walker.
 While in college, William was a member of the National Society of Collegiate Scholars, Phi Kappa Phi National Honor Society, Lambda Sigma National Honor Society, and Phi Eta Sigma National Honor Society.
 He serves on the Houston Bar Association’s Law and Media Committee.
-William is a member of the Bar Association of the Fifth Federal Circuit.
+William is a member of the Bar Association of the Fifth Federal Circuit and the Houston Bar Foundation.
 William has published numerous law review articles.
-William is an Eagle Scout.
+He is an Eagle Scout.